Space Battleship Yamato (2010 film): Plot

-The Yamato crew performs their first warp test and encounters more Gamilas ships.
-Since the Wave Motion Cannon is powered by the same reactor as the warp drive, the crew has to wait until the engine recharges before they can warp again.
+The Yamato crewmen perform their first warp test and encounter more Gamilas ships.
+Since the Wave Motion Cannon is powered by the same reactor as the warp drive, the Yamato crewmen have to wait until the engine recharges before they can warp again.
 The Yamato destroys the alien capital ships, but the battle damages Yuki's fighter.
 Kodai launches to rescue her and is sent to the brig for disobeying orders.
 Shima, Kodai's former squadmate and Yamato's navigator, tells Yuki that Kodai left the service because he accidentally caused the death of his own parents and also nearly Shima's pregnant wife during a mission.

-After warping out of the Milky Way, the Yamato crew finds a Gamilas fighter adrift and recovers it to study.
+After warping out of the Milky Way, the Yamato crewmen find a Gamilas fighter adrift and recover it to study.
 At the same time, Captain Okita goes into cardiac arrest and is revealed to be terminally ill.
 However, the alien pilot is still alive and possesses Commando Team Leader Hajime Saitō, in order to communicate.
-The alien calls himself Dessla and says the Gamilas are a race with a hive mind.
+The alien calls himself Dessla and says the Gamilas are the racing aliens with a hive mind.
 Kodai stuns the possessed Saito and the alien apparently is destroyed.

 Later, an ailing Captain Okita makes Kodai the acting-captain.
 He also reveals that the capsule contained only the plans for the Wave Motion Engine and the coordinates to Iskandar, and the idea of the device was made up to give humanity hope.
-The crew discovers the captured Gamilas fighter contains a homing beacon, giving away their position.
+The Yamato crewmen discover the captured Gamilas fighter which contains a homing beacon, giving away their position.
 The Yamato fires its Wave Motion Cannon to destroy a Gamilas ship, but a stealth Gamilas spacecraft latches onto the ship's occupied third bridge on the bottom of the hull and begins a self-destruct sequence.
-Kodai reluctantly orders Yuki, in her fighter, to blast the third bridge support away moments before it detonates, saving the Yamato but killing several crew.
-Kodai apologizes to Yuki for ordering her to doom their crewmates, and they have a romantic moment as the ship warps again.
+Kodai reluctantly orders Yuki, in her fighter, to blast the third bridge support away moments before it detonates, saving the Yamato but killing several crewmates.
+Kodai apologizes to Yuki for ordering her to doom their crewmates, and they have a romantic moment as the Yamato warps again.